 Things to Keep in Mind regarding use of Private Property

 We are glad to share our lands with the public and hope our friends enjoy the recreation opportunities our commercial forest lands provide.
-We ask, however, that all users keep the following things in mind as they use SLC and Broughton lands:
+We ask, however, that all users keep the following things in mind as they use SLC lands:

-- Users recognize that SLC and Broughton own these lands for business purposes including growing, managing, and harvesting of forest products, mining and commercial and industrial activities.
-Recreating on SLC and Broughton property is a privilege.
-SLC and Broughton have the right to utilize, manage, develop or sell these lands as desired.
+- Users recognize that SLC own these lands for business purposes including growing, managing, and harvesting of forest products, mining and commercial and industrial activities.
+Recreating on SLC property is a privilege.
+SLC have the right to utilize, manage, develop or sell these lands as desired.
 The public must respect these landowner’s rights.
 In addition, each company may at any time cancel or change its policies regarding public access.
 Compliance with company use regulations is not optional.
 The public must abide by the policies and regulations or the conditions of the Permit.
 Public shall not interfere with SLC or Broughton’s use or management of their properties:

-- The future of recreation privileges on SLC and Broughton land depends on how well users respect the landowner’s rights, how users behave in the field and how they present themselves to others.
+- The future of recreation privileges on SLC land depends on how well users respect the landowner’s rights, how users behave in the field and how they present themselves to others.
 Please consider how your actions reflect on yourself and the outdoor recreation community in general.

 - It is the responsibility of the user to know whose land they are recreating on, to have the landowner’s permission for entry and to abide by the landowner’s terms and conditions of use.